 "I want to share some delicious brewed sake" is a quote that has been passed down the generations.

-The first generation founder Utada Tokutaro was born in Nara Prefecture.
+The first generation founder Tokutaro Ueda was born in Nara Prefecture.

 As the sixth son of a timber distributor, he ventured into sake distribution at the age of 21, due to his love of the drink.